-For the 4th time, the Langnau Jazz Nights offer a Master Class for Jazz Piano.
-This Master Class is offered in in collaboration with the Lucerne University of Applied Science and Arts.
-6 to 8 participants (selected by a jury) will have the opportunity to work with John Escreet.
+For the 7th time, Langnau Jazz Nights offer a master class for Jazz Piano.
+This master class is offered in collaboration with the Lucerne University of Applied Sciences and Arts.
+6 to 8 participants (selected by a jury) will have the opportunity to work with Lynne Arriale.
 The 5-day workshop includes individual lessons, theory classes and workshops.

-Day of arrival: Monday July 24th (check-in, welcome meeting, presentation teachers)
+Day of arrival: Monday July 25th (check-in, welcome meeting, introduction faculty)

 The workshop fee includes a festival pass (standing).
 The festival pass grants admission to all concerts of the Langnau Jazz Nights.